mlflow/mlflow-export-import/README_copy.md

 ### Version and Run Lineage Tags

-The option `--copy-lineage-tags` will copy metadata source version and run information to the new version and store it as tags starting with `mlflow_exim`.
+_Experimental._

-Note that lineage tags are experimental.
+The option `--copy-lineage-tags` will copy source metadata version and run information to the new version and store it as tags starting with `mlflow_exim`.

-Lineage is only mainatained for one copying.
+Lineage is only mainatained for one copying action.
 If the source version alread has lineage tags (from a previous copying) these tags will be overriden in the destination version.

 ```